EU10-100-20 - Home

 European industrial strategy for micro/nanoelectronics

-European Commission Vice-President Neelie Kroes has launched an ambitious strategy to get at least 20% of semiconductor manufacturing back to Europe by 2020.
+In May 2013 European Commission Vice-President Neelie Kroes launched an ambitious strategy to get around 20% of semiconductor manufacturing back to Europe by 2020.
 This will be achieved by an unprecedented public/private investment partnership:

 This is the first clear statement by public authorities in Europe that they are committed to reinforcing semiconductor manufacturing–related investment in Europe.

 "I want to double our chip production to around 20% of global production....
 It's a realistic goal if we channel our investments properly… A rapid and strong coordination of public investment at EU, Member State and regional level is needed to ensure that transformation..."

 Neelie Kroes, European Commission Vice-President, 23 May 2013

 Industry’s objective is to double the economic value of the semiconductor component production by 2020-2025 by focusing on three markets:

 What key actions does industry foresee to implement EU 10/100/20? top of page

 The roadmap acknowledges the need to reinforce Europe’s fab capacity, both by upgrading existing fabs but also by building new fabs.
 To address the high costs involved in building new fabs, it proposes exploring the possibility of alternative manufacturing models (moving beyond the established concepts of IDM, fab-less, fab-light, IP-provider, suppliers, foundry).

 Equipment and Materials